berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

 ## takeaways

-In this subsection, you learned how Scheme evaluates the expressions using `eval` and other procedures.
+In this subsection, you learned how Racket evaluates the expressions using `mc-eval` and other procedures.

 ## What's next?

-Go to the next subsection and learn how Scheme applies the evaluated expressions!
+Go to the next subsection and learn how Racket applies the evaluated expressions!